Salomon Islands

-The Salomon Islands or Salomon Atoll is a small atoll of the Chagos Archipelago.
+The Salomon Islands or Salomon Atoll is a small atoll of the Chagos Archipelago in the Indian Ocean.

 Description

 The atoll is located in the northeast of the Chagos Archipelago, between Blenheim Reef and Peros Banhos.
 The main islands in the group are Île Boddam, with the former main settlement, and a land area of 1.08 km2, and Île Anglaise (0.82 km2), both on the western rim of the reef.
 There were smaller settlements of Chagossians in Fouquet (0.45 km2) and Takamaka (0.48 km2) Islands. Île de la Passe is 0.28 km2 in area, and Île Mapou 0.04 km2.
 The remaining islets are much smaller.

 The total land area is 3.56 km2.

 There is a passage into the lagoon, named Baie de Salomon, on the Northern side, between Île Anglaise and Île de la Passe.
 The Salomon Islands are one of the favorite anchoring spots for itinerant yachtsmen passing through the Chagos, even though there are no proper moorings for yachts and a permit of the BIOT authorities is needed.
-Now uninhabited, the islands are overrun by low jungle between the coconut trees and it is hard to find the traces of the former settlements.
+Now uninhabited, the islands are overrun by low jungle between the coconut trees, and it is hard to find the traces of the former settlements.